-It is Accra residents and the burners who suffer the most.
+It is Accra residents and the 'burner boys' who suffer the most.

-You can see why employment opportunities for these guys won't be changing the game at Agbogbloshie.
+You can see why other employment gigs for these guys won't be changing the game at Agbogbloshie.
+They are actually disposable.

-The people making money off this business would find their replacements the next morning.
+The people making the real money off this lucrative business would find their replacements the next moment.